redgravedata/ICAIL2023_confidence_sequences/README.md

 ### Run
 ---
-The document orderings for each of the 9 document collections are provided in the data section of this repository.
+The original pickle files used in the experiment are not provided.
+Instead, the document orderings for each of the 9 document collections are provided in the data section of this repository.

 ### Results
 ---